web3/web3.js/docs/docs/guides/web3_config/index.md

 - TransactionPollingTimeoutError
 ```

 For example, the error message could be `TransactionRevertInstructionError('Returned error: invalid argument 0: json: cannot unmarshal invalid hex string into Go struct field TransactionArgs.data of type hexutil.Bytes')`.
-The default value is `false`, and handleRevert is only supported for `sendTransaction` and not for `sendSignedTransaction` at this time.
+The default value is `false`, and handleRevert is only supported for `sendTransaction` and not for `sendSignedTransaction` for now.

 ```ts
 import { Web3 } from 'web3';